TheUltimateNurse/TheUltimateNurse/README.md

 - ‧˚꒰🐾୭ ˚. ᵎᵎ Anti Furry/Therians!
 - °❀.ೃ࿔* Looking for Drama
 - ˙ . ꒷ 🍰 . 𖦹˙— R@pe Jokers :/
-- ‎ꫂ᭪݁ Under the age of 10 or over the age of 19 ( Unless trusted )
+- ‎ꫂ᭪݁ Under the age of 10 or one of those creepy adults
 - ‪‪❤︎‬ Rude people in General!